sameermahajan/Alexa-Custom-Skills/README.md

+This is easy to refer compilation of information around alexa custom skill gathered while working on multiple projects.

 Custom Skills can be either hosted on AWS lambda or they can be on prem  using flask-ask.

 ## Folder 'lambda'